reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 The default web container- Tomcat is embedded in the Spring Boot applications that exports HTTP as a service by binding to a port and listening to incoming requests in that port. a port that is specified by the property  ```server.port```.
 The default value is 8080.
 But we can override this value by passing this property as an environment variable.

-## Concurrency - Stateless Applications Helps to Scale Out
+## Concurrency - Stateless Applications Helps to Scale-Out
 > Scale out via the process model

 Spring Boot applications are stateless.
 This helps them to scale out by creating more instances to support increasing loads.
 This is taken care of by container orchestration systems like Kubernetes and Docker Swarm.
 From an application perspective all state if any needs to be managed outside the application.